DSchau/blog/content/blog/2019-01-09-seo-and-gatsby/index.md

   1. oEmbed server
   1. Twitter cards tags / Facebook Open Graph tags
   1. HTML meta tags

-Perhaps even more importantly, check out how to _validate_ SEO with the following tools from [Google][google-validation], [Twitter][twitter-validation], and [Facebook][facebook-validation].
+- Both [Google][google-json-ld] and [Apple][apple-json-ld] offer support for JSON-LD, which is _not covered_ in this guide

-Finally, check out the [`gatsby-seo-example`][gatsby-seo-example] for a ready-to-use starter for powering your Markdown-based blog.
+  - If you'd like to learn more, check out [this excellent guide](https://nystudio107.com/blog/json-ld-structured-data-and-erotica) for more info on JSON-LD

-Thanks for reading--I cannot wait to see what you build next. 💪
+- Check out the [`gatsby-seo-example`][gatsby-seo-example] for a ready-to-use starter for powering your Markdown-based blog.

 [gatsby-starter-default]: https://github.com/gatsbyjs/gatsby-starter-default
 [gatsby-static-query]: https://www.gatsbyjs.org/docs/static-query/